Fitblip/Stupid-Github-Calender-Tricks/README.md

-Stupid-Github-Calender-Tricks
+Stupid Github Calender Tricks
 =============================

-A quick project to do something dumb on github's collaborative calendar thingie.
+A quick project to generate a series of git commits with specific timestamps from an arbitrary pattern.
+Maybe a crontab.
+Something.

-Generates a crontab that generates an arbitrary pattern.
+Uses D3.js and cal-heatmap